Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 With the training step as a generator as shown above however, we are able to retain the local variables across training_step boundaries when we switch from one optimizer to the next.
 The alternative to this would be *manual optimization* where the same can be achieved, but with the generator loop we can still get all benefits of manual optimization without having to call backward or zero grad ourselves.

-In order to enable returning a generator from a training step, we need a custom loop!
+In order to enable returning a generator from a training step, we need to implement a custom loop!
 This will be a subclass of the existing :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` and then be attached to the :class:`~pytorch_lightning.loops.batch.training_batch_loop.TrainingBatchLoop`.

 .. code-block:: python